Answering your questions about Career Counselling

 You want, for example:

-Every resume, profile, and preparation for information meetings, networking, and/or interviews starts with good content.
-And this is often the area where I focus first.
+Every resume, profile, and preparation for informational meetings, networking, and/or interviews starts with good content.

-Re-assessing a client’s skills (both natural and learned) and experiences is key to identifying their current expertise and the unique story or narrative of their career journey.
+Re-assessing your experiences, the meaning work holds for you, and your skills (both natural and learned) are key to identifying the unique story or narrative at the foundation of your current expertise.

 Some questions to reflect on might include:

-- What kind of expertise and value do you currently hold?
+• What kind of expertise and value do I currently hold?
+What have I learned from my experiences?

-- Can you make a connection between your value and the needs of prospective role you are interested in?
+• How would I connect the dots between my value and the needs of a prospective role I am interested in?

-- What do you want to contribute to that prospective role or profession?
+• What do I want to contribute to that prospective role or profession?

-- What do you want to develop further in your career life?
+• What do I want to develop further in my career life?
+What do I want to learn or gain further experience in?

 “What is the best career for me”?